 The dentist or dental surgeon is a health professional who specializes in dentistry.
 For every area of the human body, there is a medical specialist.
 For everything related to the oral cavity, the dentist is the specialist.
 The dentist is responsible for the diagnosis, treatment, and prevention of oral cavity diseases.
-He/She examines the oral cavity in order to diagnose and treat dental problems.
-Dental treatment may include the removal of dental caries, tooth restoration, root canal treatment, and the extraction of a tooth when necessary.
+They examine the oral cavity in order to diagnose and treat dental problems.
+Dental treatment may include the removal of dental caries, tooth restoration, root canal treatment, and tooth extraction when necessary.

 The Dentist’s Role

 The dentist is the main provider of dental care.
-He/She is responsible for the diagnosis, prevention, and treatment of oral diseases.
+They are responsible for the diagnosis, prevention, and treatment of oral diseases.
 The dentist’s responsibilities include:

 - The diagnosis of oral diseases.

 - The promotion of dental health education and disease prevention.

 - The examination of the oral cavity by interpreting dental radiographs (x-ray) and diagnostic tests.

 - The administration of anesthesia.

 - The removal of dental caries and the performance of root canal treatment (RCT).